mozilla/pontoon/specs/0115-pretranslation-monitoring.md

 # Summary

-Upgrade Insights dashboards with the ability to continuously monitor quality of pretranslations across locales and projects.
+Extend Insights dashboards with the ability to continuously monitor quality of pretranslations across locales and projects.

 # Motivation